 There are quite a few things to love about England.
 The history and tales of the middle ages, the unexpected moments of Premier League, the fact the country served as a heavy metal powerhouse during the 80’s and, of course, being the birthplace of some of the greatest doom metal bands of recent decades.
 Given all these, IRON VOID could be considered fortunate to have their roots flourished on this part of the planet.

 Formed about twenty years ago as a quintet, the trio (in its current form) inked a deal with Shadow Kingdom Records to release their third full-length album, simply called “Excalibur”.
 For those of you who aren’t familiar with the band’s music, all you need to know is this: traditional doom metal.
-And now, please bear with me.

-I believe it’s unnecessary to get into the “influences/resemblance to other bands” part of the review as everyone knows what traditional doom is all about, so let’s get to the point: with “Excalibur” the band seems to have taken a different path compared to their previous works, “Iron Void” (2014) and “Doomsday” (2015).
-Their sound is less gloomy, thus brighter, and the songwriting has shifted towards a proto-heavy approach.
-Conceptually, the album is inspired by the Arthurian legend of Excalibur, the so called “Sword in the Stone”, something that also reflects a tiny bit on the music in the album, as there are some folk influences here and there.
-Finally, for the most part, songs don’t get past the 5-minute mark when it comes to duration, making “Excalibur” the album with the sortest songs in the history of the band until now.
+It’s unnecessary to get into the “influences/resemblance to other bands” part of the review as everyone knows what traditional doom metal is all about, so let’s get to the point: with “Excalibur” the band seems to have taken a different path compared to their previous works, “Iron Void” (2014) and “Doomsday” (2015).
+There’s less gloominess in the air and the sound is brighter, while the songwriting has shifted towards a proto-heavy/NWOBHM approach that relies more on sharp riffs than monolithic Sabbath-esque guitar themes.